qvkare/snapchain/README.md

 ## Running a Read Node

-A read node can mirrors all the data on the Snapchain network, but cannot participate in consensus.
-It can validate all the data, and ensure the validators are honest.
-They can also be used to submit messages to the global mempool.
+A read node can mirror all the data on the Snapchain network, but cannot participate in consensus.
+It validates blocks and messages, and ensure the validators are honest.
+It can also be used to submit messages to the global mempool, to be included by the validators.

 In order to run a read node, you need the following system requirements:
 - 16 GB of RAM